pointfreeco/swift-prelude/README.md

 ## Stability

-This library should be considered alpha, and not stable.
-Breaking changes will happen often.
+This library should be considered experimental.
+If you find its contents useful, please consider maintaining a fork.

 ## Installation